LennartKeller/trf_training_tut/text/PyTorchLightning.md

 # PyTorch Lightning

-## Design & Philosophy
+## Introduction
+In contrast to the Huggingface `Trainer`, PyTorch Lightning takes a different approach.
+The goal of this framework is to handle the training but also the building of a model itself.
+In its philosophy, a model and its inference-, training and prediction logic are no separate things that can be exchanged independently.
+Instead, it brings these fuses together by binding all this steps to the model.

-PyTorch-Lightning does not make many assumptions and gives (or leaves) many steps into the hand of the user But it provides the user with a custom API that divides the training process in a sequence of single atomic steps.
+In doing so, PyTorch-Lightning does not make many assumptions on the nature of the model or the training itself.
+Therefore, the user has great flexbility to implement nearly everything that comes into mind.
+It provides a custom API that divides the training process in a sequence of single atomic steps.
-It provides a lot of valuable tweaks like training with half-precision, automatic tuning of the learning rate, and integrations into hyperparameter tuning frameworks.
+Also, it offers a lot of valuable tweaks like training with half-precision, automatic tuning of the learning rate, and integrations into hyperparameter tuning frameworks or into command-line interfaces.
-The documentation is exhaustive, with many tutorials (texts and videos) and many best practices and user guides on how to build a model.
+The documentation is exhaustive, with many tutorials (texts and videos) and many best practices and user guides on building a model.
-It comes with different backends that support multi-device training, not only on GPUs but also on other acceleratory like TPUs.
+It supports different backends to train not only on GPUs but also on other acceleratory like TPUs.
 These backends also support distributed training across different machines or processing nodes in a cluster.
-Also, it provides ways to control the training via a CLI interface.
-Each step or aspect of the training process can be extended or customized by overwriting specific methods or using callbacks.
+Each fixed step or aspect of the training process can be extended or customized by overwriting specific methods or using callbacks.
 A PyTorchLightning based project is composed of three main classes.